-When your friend’s in that much pain during a bad day, what she really wants is to be heard.
-So let her know you’re listening.
+When your friend’s in that much pain during a bad day, what they really want is to be heard.
+So let them know you’re listening.

 “I’m here for you.
-Let's go to the break room/go for a walk and grab a coffee and you can tell me what’s going on.
+Let’s go to the break room/go for a walk and grab a coffee/hop on a private chat and you can tell me what’s going on.
 I’ve been there, so no judgments."

-Let her know you’re sharing her pain.
+Let them know you’re sharing their pain.
 Being able to express empathy for another person is a soft skill absolutely worth learning.
-Empathy says you what she’s going through, and that you want to help.
+Empathy says you what they’re going through, and that you want to help.
 Say, “You’re understandably upset right now, and I totally get why.
 Let’s see if we can figure out how to solve this together.”

 3. Offer to Help

 Breathing techniques have been proven to help dissipate stress and restore calm to our bodies.
-Offering to do it together invites you to share her stress.
-After she’s vented, say, “Let’s take three deep breaths together.”
-Maybe you burst out laughing at the end, or maybe it really relaxes her (and you).
-The point is to offer to work with her to get over the bad-day stress.
+After they’ve vented, say, “Let’s take three deep breaths together.”
+Maybe you burst out laughing at the end, or maybe it really relaxes them (and you).
+The point is to offer to work with them to get over the bad-day stress.